 So, 507 people were directly affected by these attacks with 50,422 people in the immediate vicinity of the attacks.
 That works out to 0.01%, or 1 death per 10,000 people.

 In other words, if you were within a quarter kilometer of the attacks (quarter kilometer diameter to cover the 0.5sqkm I accounted for), you had a 1 in 10,000 chance of being hurt or killed.
 Again, this is while the attack is taking place.
 The actual rate of terrorist attacks of this scale is astronomically low.
 For those unfamiliar with stats, you have to multiply the odds of two things happening together.
 If the chance of a terrorist attack was 1 in 100 on any given day, then your chance of being directly hurt at any time would drop to 1 in 1 million.
 Thankfully, the rate is much, much lower than that, meaning it’s probably in the 1 in billions or trillions.
 In fact, specialists say that the odds of a terrorist attack killing you entire your lifetime are lower than winning the jackpot of the lottery.
 How many jackpot winners do you have in your contacts list?

 Speaking of lotteries, let’s jump back to the metaphor of God and the town of 10,000 people.
 Did you feel your odds were good for winning a million?
-How do you feel if suddenly someone scuffs God’s shoe, and he decides to give a car accident instead of money?
-That is the equivalent of your odds of hurt while standing within 500m of an armed terrorist attacking in Paris.
+How would you feel if suddenly someone scuffs God’s shoe, and he decides to give a car accident instead of money?
+That is the equivalent of your odds of being hurt while standing within 500m of an armed terrorist attacking in Paris.
 That’s the same rate as the lifetime odds of dying in the United States from heat waves.

 According to the Global Terrorism Database, since 1970 there have been 18,811 attacks killing 11,288 people.
 That means in the past nearly 50 years, there has been an average of 400 attacks per year killing 0.6 people each time.
 That’s 240 people per year across the entirety of Europe, which had a population of 743.1 million people in 2015!

 Let’s compare again to the United States, which has less than half that population.